 Instagram is hands down, my favourite social media platform, both for personal use and for business.
 I love to create beautiful content to share on my feed.
 It’s also a lot of fun to share behind-the-scenes aspects of my life via Instagram Stories.
 Not only do I enjoy creating content for Instagram, but I’m an active user, too.
 I spend a lot of time browsing my feed, connecting with other users, and getting lost in stories.

 As time goes on, the popularity of using Instagram as a platform for marketing efforts continues to rise.
 After all, Instagram has over 600 million active monthly users.
 Some of the biggest influencers, like Arielle of Something Navy or Aimee of Song of Style have grown their Instagram following to millions.
 It’s crazy!
-Of course, they’re just two of many, who’ve proven that having a larger Instagram following can lead to greater and greater success for their blogs and for business.
-It’s not easy to achieve that kind of success, but there’s countless bloggers and brands (including myself), who are all trying to do the same thing.
+Of course, they’re just two of many, who’s proven that having a larger Instagram following can lead to greater and greater success for their blogs and for business.
+It’s not easy to achieve that kind of success, but there are countless bloggers and brands (including myself), who are all trying to do the same thing.
+Some Instagram pages reach out to influencers through e-mail or even use lead generation to generate new business.
+Salesforce better explain all about these techniques.

 How to Grow Your Instagram Followers: